promanenko/gigaspaces-sbp-jekyll/mainframe-integration.markdown

 {% tip %}
 **Running Demo**
-For a running demo of the Delta Server architecture please contact [support@gigaspaces.com](mailto:support@gigaspaces.com?subject=Delta Server Demo for DB2&body=I'm interested with a demo of the Delta Server architecture for DB2...).
+For a running demo of the Delta Server architecture publishing changes from DB2 to XAP IMDG see [DB2 Delta Server](/db2-delta-server.html) section.
 {% endtip %}

 References: